Dallas Fort Worth International Airport: Opening and operations

-DFW held an open house and dedication ceremony on September 20–23, 1973, which included the first landing of a supersonic Concorde in the United States, an Air France aircraft en route from Caracas to Paris.
+DFW held an open house and dedication ceremony on September 20–23, 1973, which included the first landing of a supersonic Concorde in the United States, that being pre-production aircraft F-WTSA wearing the colors of both Air France and British Airways, en route from Caracas to Paris.
 The attendees at the airport's dedication included former Texas Governor John Connally, Transportation Secretary Claude Brinegar, U.S. Senator Lloyd Bentsen and Texas Governor Dolph Briscoe.
-The airport opened for commercial service as Dallas/Fort Worth Regional Airport on January 13, 1974, at a cost of $700 million.
-At the time of DFW's opening, at 17,500 acres (27.3 sq mi), it was the largest airport in the world ever constructed in terms of land area (surpassed in October 1975 with the opening of Montréal-Mirabel International Airport).
+The airport opened for commercial service as Dallas/Fort Worth Regional Airport on January 13, 1974, at a cost of $875 million (equivalent to $5.5 billion in 2024), which included $65 million for the land and $810 million in total construction costs.
+At the time of DFW's opening, its property of 17,500 acre made it the largest airport in the world in terms of land area.
 The first flight to land was American Airlines Flight 341 from New York, which had stopped in Memphis and Little Rock.
 The surrounding cities began to annex the airport property into their city limits shortly after the airport was developed.
 The name change to Dallas/Fort Worth International did not occur until 1985.

 An innovative feature of the airport during its early history was the Vought Airtrans, the world's first operational fully automated people mover system.
-Later rebranded as the Airport Train and the TrAAin ("AA" signifying American Airlines), the system ultimately encompassed 13 mi of fixed guideways and transported as many as 23,000 persons per day at a maximum speed of 17 mph.
+Later rebranded as the Airport Train and then the TrAAin ("AA" signifying American Airlines), the system ultimately encompassed 13 mi of fixed guideways and transported as many as 23,000 persons per day at a maximum speed of 17 mph.

 When it opened, DFW had four terminals, numbered 2W, 2E, 3E and 4E.
 During its first year of operations, the airport was served by American Airlines, Braniff International Airways, Continental Airlines, Delta Air Lines, Eastern Air Lines, Frontier Airlines, Ozark Air Lines, Rio Airways and Texas International Airlines.

-The Wright Amendment of 1979 banned long-distance flights into Love Field, leaving Southwest Airlines as Love Field's only jet airline and operating solely as an intrastate air carrier in the state of Texas.
+Southwest Airlines had not begun flights when the other airlines agreed to move from Love Field to DFW, and it had only received approval to fly within the state of Texas.
+It refused to move to DFW because it felt that convenience for Dallas residents was central to its business.
+After the Airline Deregulation Act was enacted in 1978, Southwest announced flights to other states.
+Local officials feared that the resumption of long-distance flights at Love would threaten DFW's financial stability, prompting the enaction of the Wright Amendment in 1979, which banned airliners with more than 56 seats from operating between Love Field and airports beyond Texas and its four neighboring states: Arkansas, Louisiana, New Mexico, and Oklahoma.